The Elvis Christmas album was on heavy rotation when Mary was a kid, and she still has a soft spot for it -- but consider these too!

 A Charlie Brown Christmas

-The aforementioned Sarah McLachlan wraps her lovely voice like a handmade blanket around a dozen holiday songs, 11 well-executed covers and one pretty original.
+The aforementioned Sarah McLachlan wraps her lovely voice like a handmade blanket around a dozen holiday songs, 11 well-executed covers ("I'll Be Home for Christmas," "O Little Town of Bethlehem" et al) and one pretty original.
+The emphasis on winter themes rather than overtly religious ones doesn't diminish the poignancy of tracks like the title one, penned for the singer-songwriter's mother, who passed away from cancer a week before Christmas 2002.
 I still prefer Joni Mitchell on "The River," but McLachlan holds her own--which is no easy feat.
 Bonus: When the school-break honeymoon's over and the kids start climbing the walls, this album will mellow them out.

 Esquivel!
 Merry Xmas From the Space-Age Bachelor Pad

 When the backup singers twirp "zoot-zoot-doobee-wah," you know you're in for a kitschy treat.
 To say this is not your typical Christmas record is like saying Vegas ain't your typical American town.
 Wonder what it says about me (or my friends) that I received not one but two copies of this as Christmas gifts?
 Don't be scared off if "space-age bachelor pad" evokes, these days, images of a Santa-hatted Jeff Bezos or Elon Musk -- this record will take you far, far away from the 2021 world of overgrown boys and their billionaire toys.
 1950s/60s Mexican sci-fi lounge maestro Juan Esquivel kicks things off with a little flattery for you, the listener ("The cut of that suit is impeccable!"), then takes you on a 12-track carnival ride that's perfect for an offbeat holiday cocktail party.
 "Feliz Navidad, baby!"